 - Always test your survey.
 Fill it out yourself and look at the results to make sure that it is error‐free.

 Whether your survey requires IRB review or not, ALL surveys at Bates are expected to include informed consent language.
 Prior to the start of your survey (e.g., in a signed consent form, in the body of an email invitation to participate, at the start of the survey, all of the above), you will need to inform your potential participants about the purpose of the survey and how their data will be used.
 Examples of the information you provide include how the data will be stored, who will have access, whether you can provide anonymity or confidentiality, and how and for what purpose will the data be reported.
-If you have any questions about whether you are providing an acceptable level of informed consent, please contact Tom McGuinness (email@example.com) in the Office of Institutional Research, Analysis, and Planning, Kathy Low (firstname.lastname@example.org) in the Dean of Faculty’s office, or the current IRB representative.
+Templates and forms for consent can be found at the Bates IRB webpage.
+If you have any questions about whether you are providing an acceptable level of informed consent, please contact Tom McGuinness (email@example.com) in the Office of Institutional Research, Analysis, and Planning or a current Bates IRB representative.

 If you are concerned about your response rate, you may want to consider offering incentives to your respondents.
 A common approach is to raffle off gift cards, with the eligible population being those who complete the survey.
 However, do not expect that offering incentives will guarantee a high response rate for your survey.
 Research has shown that while incentives have a positive effect on response rates, this effect is quite small (Porter & Whitcomb, 2003).

-Keep in mind that compensating individuals for participating in your study, through either payment or a raffle, may have tax consequences.
-For additional information, consult IRS Publication 15-B on de-minimis (minimal) payments or email Shirley Govindasamy (email@example.com), Director of Payroll.
+Keep in mind that compensating individuals for participating in your study, through either payment or a raffle, may have tax consequences and be unavailable to some International students.
+For additional information, consult IRS Publication 15-B on de-minimis (minimal) payments or email Scot Flink (firstname.lastname@example.org), Director of Payroll.

 Something to keep in mind if you are considering offering incentives is that you will need to gather the contact information of survey respondents.
 If you intend to make your survey anonymous, it is recommended that you collect the contact information in a separate survey.
 Qualtrics has a straightforward way of accomplishing this.